therealchalz/tunneller/README.txt

 Linux

 Put all the *.jar files in /usr/share/java.
+Install the jsvc binary to /usr/local/bin/jsvc.
 Put put the config files (tunneller.dtd, tunneller.xml, log4j.xml) in
 /etc/tunneller.
 Logs will be saved here as well.
 Put the tunneller.init.d.sh script in /etc/init.d/ (rename it for your convenience)
+Ensure that the tunneller init.d script is executable.
 Install the init.d script with update-rc.d

 Windows